Best Stand Mixers – Top Picks and Reviews 2017

 Cuisinart claims that the mixer comes with soft start, but this isn’t the case.
 The speed is high, right from the start, and you might have to encounter splattering issues.
-In-case you use a small bowl, and especially with liquid ingredients, they tend splash out of the bowl.
+In case you use a small bowl, and especially with liquid ingredients, they tend to splash out of the bowl.

-If you don’t want to invest on a stand mixer, and need something that can simple mixing tasks effortlessly, then the Cuisinart HM-90S is a good option.
+If you don’t want to invest in a stand mixer and need something that can smake mixing tasks effortless, then the Cuisinart HM-90S is a good option.